 The Betty’s Pies website tells the story of Betty Lessard, who in 1956 began serving coffee and donuts to fisherman at her father’s fish shack.
 Two years later, the fish stand turned into a cafe.
 The pies followed, and everybody followed the pies.
 This Star Tribune story tells how Lessard would wake up at 3 a.m. and bake 100 pies every Sunday.
 Lessard sold the restaurant in 1984, but visited regularly before her passing in 2015.
 Carl Ehlenz and Marti Sieber own Betty’s Pies today.

 The day’s available pies are listed on a board in the front entry, and it can clear in a hurry.
-Even at 11 a.m. the most sought-after flavors were getting sold out and yanked off the board during our visit.
+Even at 11 a.m. the most sought-after flavors are getting sold out and yanked off the board.
 The staff hustles.
-You’ll probably feel like an extra body on a Where’s Waldo? page as you mill around the front entry waiting for a seat, but it’s not a horrendous wait.
-It’s the wait you expect when a local legend elevates to attraction status without losing its local love.
+You’ll probably feel like an extra body on a Where’s Waldo? page as you wait around in the front entry for a seat, but it’s not a horrendous wait.
+If anything, it’s a wait you should’ve come expecting.

-The pies will satisfy you; the breakfast will be hearty and weigh you down some.
+The pies will satisfy you; the breakfast will be hearty and anchor you some.
 If you plan on being sedentary most of the day, perfect.
 If you plan on being active most of the day, perfect.

 Not too far from the Split Rock Lighthouse on Highway 61 is a wayside rest stop with a breathtaking view of Her Majesty.
-What makes this one different than the scores of other breathtaking views?
+What makes this one different than the scores of other breathtaking views you’ll take in?
 This one has a parking spot on the side of the road, and the walking path is such that a panoramic view will have your photograph literally smiling.
-It’s right and just.

 You can access this walking path one of two ways.
 You can do it my way, by scrambling across the highway like you’re trying to steal home in a baseball game, surfing down a weedy hill in your “fashion boots,” and stumbling to a stop just past the walking path.
 Or you could do what a normal person would do and take the nicely-paved path from the parking lot, through a tunnel under a highway, and safely to the beach.
 Different strokes, y’know?

 If your home has this kind of view, don’t tell me.
 I’ll steal that one, too.